alkreb/wolf-pack-tracker-au24/docs/index.md

 # Wolf Pack Tracker service API

-This is a mock API to simulate the REST interface of an imaginary service.
+_This is a mock API to simulate the REST interface of an imaginary service._

 The Wolf Pack Tracer API provides information about wolves and their habitat, migration patterns and health.

-You can also track information about migrations, habitat and prey.
+Scientists, conservationist and naturalists can also track information about wolf migrations, habitat and prey.

 ## Getting started